TowardsZonalCentralization/ConvIO/README.md

 *   **K-Means Clustering**:
     *   **Purpose:** To provide a data-driven suggestion for the optimal number of clusters (k).
-    *   **Rationale:** A fast heuristic used in the 'elbow method' to analyze the spatial distribution of I/O nodes.
-By measuring the Within-Cluster Sum of Squares (WCSS) for a range of k values, it helps identify the point of diminishing returns, providing an objective recommendation for the number of zones.
+    *   **Rationale:** Provides a fast heuristic for analyzing the spatial distribution of nodes.
+The Within‑Cluster Sum of Squares (WCSS) is computed for a range of k values, with k‑means minimizing the squared Euclidean distances within each cluster.
+The elbow point, indicating diminishing returns in WCSS reduction, can guide the selection of the number of zones.

 *   **Dijkstra's Shortest Path Algorithm**:
     *   **Purpose:** To calculate the shortest path distances between nodes on the chassis graph.